Funeral Planning Checklist

 - Those of have proceeded in death

-- Survivors and relationship to the deceased
+- Survivors and relationships to the deceased

-- Schools attended
+- Schools Attended

 - Hobbies and interest